-Why discharges happen Q&A
+Why discharges happen - what's the problem

 What causes emergency discharges in heavy rain?